-Reprieve is a small organisation of courageous and committed human rights defenders.
-Founded in 1999 by British human rights lawyer Clive Stafford Smith, we provide free legal and investigative support to some of the world’s most vulnerable people: British, European and other nationals facing execution, and those victimised by states’ abusive counter-terror policies – rendition, torture, extrajudicial imprisonment and extrajudicial killing.
+Reprieve is an organisation of courageous and committed human rights defenders.
+Founded in 1999 by British human rights lawyer Clive Stafford Smith, we provide free legal and investigative support to some of the world’s most vulnerable people: those facing execution, and those victimised by states’ abusive counter-terror policies – rendition, torture, extrajudicial imprisonment and extrajudicial killing.

 We fight our clients’ cases in courts around the world, and we also work with the media to advocate on their behalf, encouraging public debate of human rights issues.
 We hold the US and their European allies accountable to the highest standards in their responses to extreme crime, and we use strategic litigation to effect systemic change.

-Based in London, we are currently working on behalf of 70 people facing the death penalty in 16 countries, and 13 men imprisoned in Guantánamo Bay.
-We are also acting on behalf of around 10 men detained in secret prisons around the world, and we are leading the fight against US-led missile drone strikes in Pakistan and Yemen.
+Based in London, we are currently working on behalf of over 100 people facing the death penalty in 17 countries, and 7 men imprisoned in Guantánamo Bay.
+We are also leading the fight against US-led missile drone strikes in Pakistan and Yemen.
 Our vision is a world free of execution, torture and detention without due process.